ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/objects.md

 * PrivateMessages: messages between 2 or more users that cannot be seen by others.
 Examples: direct messages on Twitter.
 * Threads: provide a way to structure the messages.
 Examples: blog posts, forum threads.
 Not mandatory (eg. Twitter).
 * Users: every other object type must have an author.
 This is the only object type that has no actions available.
 * Status: provides a way to update messages and private messages, like marking them as read.
-Used only in [Send API](../send-api)
+Only used in [Send API](../send-api)

 ## Messages